-The pupil discipline committee will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if
+The pupil discipline committee will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:

-- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test
+- The exclusion is permanent. - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term: or - It would result in a pupil missing a public exam or National Curriculum test.

-Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the governing board, the pupil discipline committee will consider and decide the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
-The board may also consider and decide on reinstatement if the parents do not make representations.
+Where the pupil has been suspended for more than 5 days, but not more than 15 days in a single term, and the parents make representations to the governing board, the pupil discipline committee will consider and decide the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.